AnicetusCer/Plex-Clone-Playlist-to-Secondary-User/readme.md

 3. Run the `plex-playlists-list.py` script to list all the available playlists in your Plex server.
 This script reads the Plex server details from the `plex-env.txt` file.

-Certainly!
-Here's an example of a README.md file that provides instructions on how to use the two scripts and the environment file:

-markdown

 # Plex Playlist Sync Scripts

 These scripts allow you to sync Plex playlists to shared users using the Plex API.
 The scripts are written in Python and utilize the `plexapi` library.